jack1232/PaypalProject/README.md

 ## Run the Project

-To run the projetc, you need to replace teh PayPal ClientId and Secret in the appsettings.json file:
+To run the projetc, you need to replace the PayPal ClientId and Secret in the appsettings.json file:

 ```
 {